 What is AI bias?

 Thanks to advances in computer science, developers have been creating algorithms so powerful that they can help us make decisions more efficiently—from loan approvals, hiring, and parole eligibility, to patient care.
+If you live in the U.S., a USA VPN could help bypass some AI censorships and geo-restrictions.
 However, what some of these creators didn’t anticipate, is that many of those machine-made decisions would reflect human biases.

 - A woman applies for a job but her application gets rejected automatically because a recruiting algorithm is set to favor men’s résumés.